-If a sale pursuant to this rule results in a sale to a party other than the identified Prospective Purchaser, with no change in terms other than the purchase price, then at the hearing on approval of the sale the movant shall identify the successful purchaser and the change in price, and shall make any request for approval of a topping or break-up fee if one was disclosed in the Motion to Sell.
+If a sale under this rule results in a sale to a party other than the identified Prospective Purchaser, with no change in terms other than the purchase price, then at the hearing on approval of the sale the movant shall identify the successful purchaser and the change in price, and shall make a request for approval of a fee to the Prospective Purchaser if one was disclosed in the Motion to Sell.
 The Court shall enter an order approving that sale.

 (3) Sale to Different Entity with Change in Terms

-If a sale pursuant to this rule results in a sale to a party other than the identified Prospective Purchaser, and the terms of that sale other than price have changed, including but not limited to the proposed assumption or rejection of leases and contracts, then the movant shall identify the successful purchaser and the change in terms and shall make any request for approval of a topping or break-up fee if one was disclosed in the Motion to Sell.
+If a sale under this rule results in a sale to a party other than the identified Prospective Purchaser, and the terms of that sale other than price have changed, including but not limited to the proposed assumption or rejection of leases and contracts, the movant shall identify the successful purchaser and the change in terms and shall make a request for approval of a fee if one was disclosed in the Motion to Sell.
 The Court shall consider whether the change in terms requires additional notice to parties who may be affected by those changes.
 If no additional notice is required, the Court shall enter an order approving the sale.
 If additional notice is required, the Court shall enter the order approving the sale only after such additional notice period.

 (f) Report of Sale

-No later than fourteen (14) days after a sale pursuant to this rule has been completed, the movant shall file a report of sale pursuant to Fed.R.Bankr.P.
+No later than 14 days after a sale under this rule has been completed, the movant shall file a report of sale under Fed.R.Bankr.P.
 6004(f)(1).